WWE News: Two Superstars Quietly Removed From WWE’s Active Roster

 After Ziggler won the Intercontinental Title from The Miz, the Spirit Squad members teamed with The Miz to face Ziggler, Heath Slater, and Rhyno on a few occasions.
 Kenny and Mikey even received a shot at the SmackDown Tag Team Championships held by Rhyno and Slater, but they failed in their attempt to capture them.

 Mikey and Kenny continued to wrestle off and on for WWE until mid-November until quietly disappearing from television.
-At this point, they started appearing on the independent scene again and no-one really thought much of it, but it would be odd if they had actually been under contract.
+At this point, they started appearing on the independent scene again and no one really thought much of it, but it would be odd if they had actually been under contract.

 WrestleZone pointed out that the Spirit Squad members were never actually under contract with WWE and were simply working on pay-per-appearance opportunities.
 Each time they appeared for the company, they would get paid and once they weren’t needed any longer, they just disappeared.